| | |

 This post contains affiliate links for your shopping convenience (which means if you make a purchase after clicking a link I will earn a small commission, which helps keep my blog up and running but it won’t cost you a penny more)!
 Click here to read my full disclosure policy.

-I’m hoping that you love the room as much as I do now!
+I’m hoping that you love this home office makeover as much as I do!
 In case you’re wondering, I’ve included a source list for the key components of the room:

-Soooooo, what do you think?
-What’s your favorite piece of the makeover?
-It’s hard for me to pick just one thing, but if I had to, it would be file console/desk/chair color change.
+What’s your favorite thing about this home office makeover?
+It’s hard for me to pick just one thing, but if I had to it would be file console/desk/chair color change.

 I do love those lamp shades though!